MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-init-method.md

 ## Remarks

-This method assigns default values to each field in the record, including the SystemId field.
-The values that are assigned in the record correspond to those defined when the table was created.
+This method assigns default values to each field in the record, including the SystemId field when a table is created.
+For any new field added later into the record, values are initialized by default or by using [InitValue Property (Record)](../properties/devenv-initvalue-property.md).
 If no value was assigned when the table was created, the values are assigned based on the data type, as shown in the following table.

 |Data type|Default value|
 |---------|-------------------|